davidje13/tty-typesetter/README.md

 Alternatively if you just want to indent the lines and allow their tabstops to be indented with them, you can omit `beginColumn`.

+## Supported terminals

+This project currently has data for:

+- Linux's base terminal
+- macOS's Terminal.app (Apple_Terminal)
+- VSCode's built-in terminal
+- Raspberry Pi OS's LXTerminal
+- Unicode 16 following the rules originally defined by Markus Kuhn for `wcwidth` (used as a fallback if the terminal is not recognised)

 ## Known limitations